 Links in our articles are for companies who’s products we use and love.
 When you make purchases clicking these links, we might or might not be compensated for sending you to their website.
 We are not compensated for reviewing products, and the opinions on this site are purely the writer’s.
 We appreciate your support and trust as we know your time and money is valuable!

-As promised, here’s the second part of my DIY Horsehair Bracelets.
+As promised, here’s the second part of my DIY Horsehair Bracelets (you can check out the first part here).
 I love the plain bracelets, however it can be nice to add in a little color sometimes.
 With bracelets I have made, I tend to select the colors based on the show colors of the rider or the barn colors.
 The most recent bracelets I made were for the owners and the primary rider of the pony Smokey we lost at our barn late last year.
 I was glad to make some mementos for them to have always using the colors they associated with that pony.
 If you can sew on a button or mend something, these directions should make sense (and the beading will be pretty easy for you).
 If you get really quick at this it will only take about 30 minutes to bead one bracelet, but the first go can be a little slower so be prepared to give it a good chunk of time.
 Most importantly have fun!

 1. Your previously made bracelet.

 2. A few long sturdy strands of the horses hair.
 (2 or so per bracelet).